 Recipe for a Paranormal TV Show

 Thing is, I didn't just watch them off-hand for my pleasure, as bathing in lava would be more appealing.
-Rather, I grimaced through 180 minutes of this show with a list of what I consider to be Typical Paranormal Tropes, or cliches, stereotypes, aspects, basically whatever word makes you go "Oh, got it."
-Upon watching just ONE EPISODE of Alaska Haunting, I found that 42 minutes contained almost the entire list of tropes I never imagined could be packed into that amount of footage.
-Some I thought of and expected, some were presented through the episode and added to the list.
+Rather, I grimaced through 200 minutes of this show with a list of what I consider to be Typical Paranormal Tropes, or cliches, stereotypes, etc. Upon watching just ONE EPISODE of Alaska Haunting, I found that 42 minutes contained almost the entire list of tropes I never imagined could be packed into that amount of footage.
+Some, I had thought of and expected, some were presented through the episode and added to the list.
 How I found the strength and fortitude to continue through 4 more episodes is beyond my comprehension.

-Here's all the premium, non-GMO, organic, grass-fed ingredients you need to complete a paranormal re-enactment TV show:
+Here's all the premium, non-GMO, grass-fed ingredients you need to complete a paranormal re-enactment TV show:

 Physical Interaction with Ghosts

 Dark Feelings in One Spot

 BUT WAIT THERE'S MORE:

 Subsequent White Guilt

 Brothel *extra points*